Influences on Karl Marx: Georg Wilhelm Friedrich Hegel

 By the time of his death, Hegel was the most prominent philosopher in Germany.
 His views were widely taught and his students were highly regarded.
 His followers soon divided into right-wing and left-wing Hegelians.
 Theologically and politically, the right-wing Hegelians offered a conservative interpretation of his work.
 They emphasized the compatibility between Hegel's philosophy and Christianity; they were orthodox.
 The left-wing Hegelians eventually moved to an atheistic position.
 In politics, many of them became revolutionaries.
 This historically important left-wing group included Ludwig Feuerbach, Bruno Bauer, Friedrich Engels and Marx himself.
 They were often referred to as the Young Hegelians.

-Marx's view of history, which came to be called historical materialism, is certainly influenced by Hegel's claim that reality and history should be viewed dialectically.
-Hegel believed that the direction of human history is characterized in the movement from the fragmentary toward the complete and the real (which was also a movement towards greater and greater rationality).
-Sometimes, Hegel explained that this progressive unfolding of the Absolute involves gradual, evolutionary accretion, but at other times requires discontinuous, revolutionary leaps—episodal upheavals against the existing status quo.
-For example, Hegel strongly opposed slavery in the United States during his lifetime and envisioned a time when Christian nations would radically eliminate it from their civilization.

 While Marx accepted this broad conception of history, Hegel was an idealist and Marx sought to rewrite dialectics in materialist terms.
 He summarized the materialistic aspect of his theory of history in the 1859 preface to A Contribution to the Critique of Political Economy:In the social production of their existence, men inevitably enter into definite relations, which are independent of their will, namely relations of production appropriate to a given stage in the development of their material forces of production.
 The totality of these relations of production constitutes the economic structure of society, the real foundation, on which arises a legal and political superstructure and to which correspond definite forms of social consciousness.
 The mode of production of material life conditions the general process of social, political and intellectual life.
 It is not the consciousness of men that determines their existence, but their social existence that determines their consciousness.

 In this brief popularization of his ideas, Marx emphasized that social development sprang from the inherent contradictions within material life and the social superstructure.
 This notion is often understood as a simple historical narrative: primitive communism had developed into slave states.
 Slave states had developed into feudal societies.
 Those societies in turn became capitalist states and those states would be overthrown by the self-conscious portion of their working class, or proletariat, creating the conditions for socialism and ultimately a higher form of communism than that with which the whole process began.
 Marx illustrated his ideas most prominently by the development of capitalism from feudalism and by the prediction of the development of communism from capitalism.